The Sims 2: Reception and legacy

 On July 22, 2005, Florida attorney Jack Thompson alleged that Electronic Arts and The Sims 2 promoted nudity through the use of a mod or a cheat code.
-The claim was made that pubic hair, labia and other genital details were visible once the "blur" (the pixelation that occurs when a Sim is using the toilet or is naked in the game) was removed.
-Electronic Arts executive Jeff Brown said in an interview with GameSpot:

-Prior to Thompson's statement, there was an enterable code which allowed to modify the size (including to zero) of pixelation accessible from the console menu.
-Shortly after the statement, subsequent patches and expansion packs removed the "intProp censorGridSize" code; this code had been left over from the beta testing stage of the original game and had not been intended for a public audience.
+The claim was made that pubic hair, labia, and other genital details were visible once the blur (the pixelation that occurs when a Sim is using the toilet or is naked in the game) was removed.
+Electronic Arts executive Jeff Brown said in an interview with GameSpot: "This is nonsense.
+We've reviewed 100 percent of the content.
+There is no content inappropriate for a teen audience.
+Players never see a nude Sim.
+If someone with an extreme amount of expertise and time were to remove the pixels, they would see that the sims have no genitals.
+They appear like Ken and Barbie."
+Prior to Thompson's statement, there was an enterable code which allowed users to modify the size of the pixelation in the game; this had been left over from the beta testing stage of the game and was not intended for a public audience.
+Following the statement, subsequent patches and expansion packs removed this code.